 - (1) Setting Company performance goals At the end of each fiscal year, the Company sets performance goals for the Company for the following year.
-In determining the extent to which pre-set performance goals are met for a given period, the Company exercises its judgment whether to reflect or exclude the impact of changes in accounting principles and extraordinary, unusual or infrequently occurring events reported in the Company's public filings. - (2) Setting individual performance measures As it sets Company-wide performance goals, the Company also set individual performance measures for each named executive officer.
-These measures allow the Company to play a more proactive role in identifying performance objectives beyond purely financial measures, including for example, exceptional performance of each individual's functional responsibilities as well as leadership, collaboration, growth initiatives and other activities that are critical to driving long-term value for shareholders.

-- (3) Setting the target bonus The Company establishes a target bonus amount for each named executive officer.
+In determining the extent to which pre-set performance goals are met for a given period, the Company exercises its judgment whether to reflect or exclude the impact of changes in accounting principles and extraordinary, unusual or infrequently occurring events reported in the Company's public filings.
+The Company performance goal for the 2007 bonus program was established in December, 2006 and was based upon the net income of the Company exceeding the budget. - (2) Setting individual performance measures As it sets Company-wide performance goals, the Company also set individual performance measures for each named executive officer.
+These measures allow the Company to play a more proactive role in identifying performance objectives beyond purely financial measures, including for example, exceptional performance of each individual's functional responsibilities as well as leadership, collaboration, growth initiatives and other activities that are critical to driving long-term value for shareholders. - (3) Setting the target bonus The Company establishes a target bonus amount for each named executive officer, based on a percentage of base salary.
 The target bonus takes into account all factors that the Company deems relevant, including (but not limited to) a review of peer group compensation both within the financial services industry and the Company's assessment of the aggressiveness of the level of growth and performance reflected in the Company's strategic plan.
 For each of the performance goals, there is a formula that establishes a payout range around the target bonus allocation.
-The formula determines the percentage of the target bonus to be paid, based on a percentage of goal achievement, with a minimum below which no payment will be made and an established upper cap. - (4) Measuring performance After the end of the fiscal year, the Company reviews actual performance against each of the performance goals established at the outset of the year.
-To make its bonus assessment the Company reviews the actual performance against the goals set at the outset of the year as well as the named executive officer's performance to any extra-ordinary events or transactions.
+The formula determines the percentage of the target bonus to be paid, based on a percentage of goal achievement, with a minimum below which no payment will be made and an established upper cap.
+In 2007 payments under this plan could range from 0% to 50% of the President and Chief Executive Officer's base salary, 0% to 50% of the Executive Vice President's base salary and 0% to 35% of the Senior Vice President and Chief Financial Officer's base salary. - (4) Measuring performance The Company reviews actual performance against each of the performance goals established at the outset of the year to make its bonus assessment after the end of the fiscal year.
+This includes an analysis of the executive officer's performance to any extra-ordinary events or transactions.